MengshanZhao/port-trade-hs-imputation/README.md

 This pipeline was built to support analysis of U.S. agricultural trade flows over a decade.
-HS codes are the international standard for classifying traded goods — without them, product-level trade analysis is impossible.
+HS codes are the international standard for classifying traded goods: without them, product-level trade analysis is impossible.
 But real customs records frequently have missing, vague, or inconsistent codes due to incomplete filing, product description variation, and reporting errors.